-On April 20, the Federal Court made a groundbreaking decision in favor of alternating custody.
+On April 20, the Federal Court made a landmark decision in favor of alternating custody.

-The real credit goes to the Basel Cantonal Court, which made the substantive decision.
-However, the Federal Court supported the decision and thereby underlined its correctness.
+The real credit, however, belongs to the Basel Cantonal Court, which made the substantive decision.
+The Federal Supreme Court upheld the decision, thereby underlining its correctness.

-BGer decision 5A_888 2016 is about whether alternating custody can also be ordered against the will of a parent.
+Specifically, the decision BGer 5A_888 2016 concerns whether alternating custody can be ordered even against the will of one parent.

-The considerations of the cantonal court are particularly important.
+The considerations of the cantonal court are also particularly important.

-“Rather, according to the current state of social science research, children who do not have to choose between mother and father would suffer less from loyalty conflicts, fear of loss and feelings of abandonment and rejection.
+"Rather, according to current social science research, children who do not have to choose between their mother and father would suffer less from loyalty conflicts, separation anxiety, and feelings of abandonment and rejection.

-More time together with both parents in alternating care leads to a closer
+More time spent with both parents in shared custody leads to a closer

 emotional parent-child relationship and an improved relationship between the child and both parents.
-In any case, a better or closer relationship between the child and the father does not come at the expense of the relationship with the mother.”
+A better or closer relationship between the child and the father does not, in any case, come at the expense of the relationship with the mother."

 or